 Diet and exercise tips to ease heartburn symptoms include:

-Avoid exercise, bending, and stooping for a couple of hours after
+- Avoid exercise, bending, and stooping for a couple of hours after eating.

 Other lifestyle changes that may help minimize your heartburn symptoms:

-Avoid tight-fitting clothing, especially anything that is binding around
+- Avoid tight-fitting clothing, especially anything that is binding around the middle.

 Treating Heartburn Symptoms Over the Counter

 Although lifestyle can help ease heartburn symptoms, many people with recurrent acid reflux will still need medications to ease their discomfort.
 Fortunately, there are plenty of options for over-the-counter heartburn medicine.